-1 Note: Although we are required by law to include this wording, the fees are not subject to negotiation.
+Note: Although we are required by law to include this wording, the fees are not subject to negotiation unless specified in this PDS.

 This section shows fees and other costs that you may be charged.
-These fees and other costs may be deducted from your money, from the returns on your investment or from the assets of the managed investment scheme as a whole.
+These fees and costs may be deducted from your money, from the returns on your investment or from the assets of the managed investment scheme as a whole.